 And being right next door to WDI – Walt Disney Imagineering – we had access to their archives.
 So that was a really cool time, like we – at that point, I was able to walk in and pull original Sleeping Beauty Eyvind Earle paintings, and hold them in my hand.
 And we were using that as stylization for Fantasyland.

 And even back then in the ‘90s, we weren’t allowed to photograph it.
 There was no cell phones then.
 We weren’t allowed to take it from the building – you signed in and signed out.
 So you had to kind of memorize the look, and then run back to your desk and try to redraw that for the Fantasyland stuff.

 Then of course, having compiled all the needed reference for the parks, there were the practical questions.
 How should they be twisted under a villain takeover?
 How does the player navigate?

-Andy Fisher – who still works at Disney – could not be interviewed in time for this piece, but his colleagues detail his contributions to the project.
+Andy Fisher – who still works at Disney to this day – could not be interviewed in time for this piece, but his colleagues detail his contributions to the project.

 The first major one was a first-person navigation engine similar to Myst, but utilizing features like 360-degree rotation, embedded animation, and timed interaction.
 The rotation effect was inspired by the brand new, but eventually short-lived QuickTime VR panorama engine.